 After completing a North Carolina state-approved Nurse Aide I training program, you’ll have up to two years or three attempts to pass both components of the NNAAP exam.
 If you do not pass the exam within two years or three attempts, you must retrain before submitting another application to take the test.

 E3- State-Approved Refresher Course Trained Candidates

-If you completed a Nurse Aide I refresher course at a community college or propriety school that is approved by the state, you must pass both portions of the exam within two years or three attempts.
+If you completed a Nurse Aide I refresher course at a state-approved community college or propriety school that is approved by the state, you must pass both portions of the exam within two years or three attempts.
 You’ll be required to enroll in a state-approved training program before reapplying for the exam if you do not pass the exam within two years or three attempts.

 E5- Student Nurse Training Candidates

-E7- Nurse Aide I Registry Candidates
+E10- NC Nurse Aide I Registry Candidates

 Your nursing home employer must cover the cost of your training and NNAAP fees if you’re employed at a Medicare/Medicaid funded facility.
 Federal and state laws require employers to pay the test fees even if you must retest.
 You may be eligible for reimbursement of your expenses if you become employed within 12 months of certification.
 Pay for both the Written (or Oral) Exam and the Skills Evaluation if you’re taking the test for the first time.